 "Will perfectionism treatment require medication in addition to therapy? " 💊

 Modern medicine can be a useful tool for improving mental wellness.
 As a psychiatrist and therapist, Dr. Ambardar uses low-dose medications thoughtfully to help treat any disabling symptoms that may accompany perfectionism, including anxiety, OCD, and depression.
-Treating these conditions can help lift your mood, giving you the mental space and bandwidth to work on deeper issues in therapy related to perfectionism.
+Treating these conditions can help lift your mood and give you the mental space and bandwidth to work on deeper issues in therapy related to perfectionism.

 You CAN Let Go Of Perfectionism Once And For All 🎈